bds-ailab/shaman/docs/bbo/noise-reduction.md

 ## Available resampling method

-To deal with the possible noise introduced when measuring the performance of the application, you can add to `bbo` a resampling component, which re-evaluates serveral times the same parametrization in order to have a more precise idea of the performance value for this parametrization.
+To deal with the possible noise introduced when measuring the performance of the application, you can add to `bbo` a resampling component, which re-evaluates several times the same parametrization in order to have a more precise idea of the performance value for this parametrization.
 Two different types of resampling are available.

 ### Aggregation functions

 To perform resampling, an aggregation function is necessary to be selected so that the decisions made by the optimizer can be based on an aggregated performance function.
 Two available aggregation methods are the `mean` and the `median`.
 The aggregation method is given to the class `BBOptimizer` using the `fitness_aggregation` argument.
-It can take as value **any Python function** for computing an aggregation.
+It can take as value **any Python function** to compute an aggregation.
 If this value is not specified, the default behavior of `bbo` is to use the mean as aggregator of the fitness values within the same parametrization.

 By defining a black-box like in the introduction section,